You’ve heard it over and over, and over again;

 - Who is sponsoring you finance?

-Name the person who is going to sponsor and your relation with the person.
+Name the person who is going to sponsor and your relationship with the person.
 Also, mention the reason why the sponsor is helping you in finance.

 - What does your father do for a living and what is his annual income?